TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/resources.md

 # Resources

-Resources, repos and any other useful items or links related to or referenced by the procedures.
+Resources, repos and any other useful items or links related to or referenced by the procedures in this documentation.

 ## Organizations & Repositories